dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 things up for non-nullable variables:

-*   **Top level variable and static field declarations must have an initializer.** Since these are lazy and can be accessed and assigned from anywhere in the program, it's impossible for the compiler to guarantee that the variable will be assigned a value before it gets read.
-So the only safe option is to require the declaration itself to have an initializing expression that produces a value of the right type:
+*   **Top level variable and static field declarations must have an initializer.** Since these can be accessed and assigned from anywhere in the program, it's impossible for the compiler to guarantee that the variable has been given a value before it gets used.
+The only safe option is to require the declaration itself to have an initializing expression that produces a value of the right type:

     ```dart
     int topLevel = 0;